 Today, I have done much recovery into reexamining my past and have written down many character defects that I carry with me today.

 The backpack is lighter today because I chose a new path for my life without alcohol.
 I have discovered fulfillment in small simple pleasures and attitudes because my perception has changed.

 My understanding is open to new ideas and concepts, yet my core beliefs in a power that resides in me and is the source of all the energy in the world is enlightened in me.

 Now don’t think for a moment that I am a saint.
 I have only tapped into a resource that was always there and I trusted sporadically.

 Today, I trust it thoroughly.
 It guides me when I center my attention with it, and fully believe it has my ultimate good in mind for me.
 It can help your life as well only if you believe and trust it is there.

-This experience is available to all of us, and truthfully, when I was drinking I felt it as well.
+This experience is available to all of us and truthfully, when I was drinking I felt it as well.
 However, being sober for many years has provided me a clarity in my perception or thinking.
 It has transformed my perception of the world.

-So, our perception is like a kaleidoscope, constantly mirroring and reflecting what we choose to believe about ourselves.
+Our perception is like a kaleidoscope, constantly mirroring and reflecting what we choose to believe about ourselves.

 My sincere hope is for you to see yourself as a strong, growing, loving human seeking to improve your spiritual identity and individuality.